-Torrent R&D Centre has a team of over 600 scientists who offer dedicated services in the areas of Discovery Research, Generic Drug Development and New Drug Delivery Systems/Value Added Generics thereby transforming discoveries into the highest quality therapeutic products.
+Torrent R&D Centre has a team of about 660 scientists who offer dedicated services in the areas of Discovery Research, Generic Drug Development and New Drug Delivery Systems/Value Added Generics thereby transforming discoveries into the highest quality therapeutic products.

 Set up at an investment of over US $ 40 million, our R&D Centre conforms to international quality standards and houses advanced and up to date equipment.
 It has one of the most advanced infrastructures for both basic and applied research.